secretstartups/handbook/finance/payroll/index.html.md

 1. Employees of GitLab PTY NZ will get pay their salary on the 28th of each month, and they can access their pay slip via [CloudPay's ESS portal](https://payroll.cloudpay.net/app/servlet/workflow?mode=ess).
 1. Employees of GitLab BV that are employed through GitLab's co-employer PE0:
    - Global Upside (India) will get their salary wired by the last day of the month.
 Global Upside will send pay slips electronically through their HR portal.
-   - Safeguard are paid monthly and on the last day of the month (depending on the country) with exception to Switzerland, which is the 25th of each month.Payslips are provided electronically by Safeguard.
+   - Safeguard are paid monthly and on the last day of the month (depending on the country) with exception to Switzerland, which is the 25th of each month.
+Pay slips are provided electronically by Safeguard.
 1. Contractors from Nigeria, South Africa, and the US will get pay within 15 days after they submitted their monthly invoices for services to nonuspayroll@gitlab.com.
 1. Contractors from Poland, Russia,Ukraine & Romania will get paid by the 25th of each month through CXC Global.
 1. All other contractors will get pay on the 22nd of the month by iiPay and remittance advice will send to their gitlab email address.